 A fan’s guide – the club from early doors to today

-Forever revered for the iconic record scoreline of 36-0, achieved in a Scottish Cup tie in 1885, Arbroath FC have little silverware to show for the 130 years of football that came afterwards.
+Forever revered for the iconic record scoreline of 36-0, achieved in a Scottish Cup tie in 1885, Arbroath FC had precious little silverware to show for the 130 years of football that came afterwards – until the memorable title wins of 2017 and 2019.

-On the plus side, this remains a community club, based at the same edge-of-North-Sea location as 1885, a wind-blasted curio for the football traveller weary of identikit stadiums in out-of-town retail parks.
+Arbroath remains a community club, based at the same edge-of-North-Sea location as the 1885 game of lore, a wind-blasted curio for the football traveller weary of identikit stadiums in out-of-town retail parks.

 As opposed to nearest local rivals Montrose, Arbroath competed for several seasons Scotland’s top flight, even as recently as the 1970s.
 The shrinking of the Premier and second-tier First Division to ten clubs each in 1975 was not the only factor in the decline of the Red Lichties, so named because of the lights that safely guided fishermen’s boats into harbour.
 The decade also saw the departure of the most influential figure in the club’s history, long-term manager Bert Henderson.